 Conceptual rubrics help UK teachers.
 The rubrics assess learner understanding: facts, concepts, and transfer.
 For example, learners recall dates (factual).
 They explain how economics causes tension (conceptual).
 Learners then apply these concepts to current global issues.
 (Wiggins, 1998; McTighe & O'Connor, 2005).

-Portfolio assessments suit concept-based learning.
-Learners document their understanding of key concepts.
-A Year 8 geography portfolio might show how learners understand "interdependence" (Wiggins & McTighe, 2005).
-This could be from ecosystems to global economies (Darling-Hammond et al., 1995).
-It shows conceptual growth (Erickson, 2002).
+Portfolios fit concept-based learning well.
+Learners record their understanding of core concepts.
+A Year 8 geography portfolio could show learners' grasp of "interdependence" (Wiggins & McTighe, 2005).
+This spans ecosystems to global economies (Darling-Hammond et al., 1995).
+Portfolios display conceptual growth (Erickson, 2002).

 Peer assessment and self-reflection let learners explain what they know.
 Learners solidify learning when they link "balance" to maths and chemistry (Black & Wiliam, 1998).
 Teachers then see where learners still need help (Sadler, 1989; Boud, 1995).